CiscoUcs/intersight-ansible/README.md

 localhost (the Ansible controller) can be used without the need to specify any hosts or inventory.
 Hosts can be specified to perform parallel actions.
 An example of Server Firmware Update on multiple servers is provided by the server_firmware.yml playbook.

-You will need to provide your own inventory file and cusomtize any variables used in playbooks with settings for your environment.
-This repo includes an example_inventory file with host groups for HX (DevNet-HX) and Standalone C-Series servers (DevNet-Standalone) and shared API key variables:
+If you're using playbooks in this repo, you will need to provide your own inventory file and cusomtize any variables used in playbooks with settings for your environment.
+This repo includes an example_inventory file with host groups for HX (DevNet_HX), Standalone C-Series servers (DevNet_Standalone), and API key variables shared for DevNet host groups:
 ```
-[DevNet-HX]

-[DevNet-Standalone]
+[DevNet_HX]
+sjc07-r13-500
+sjc07-r13-501
+sjc07-r13-502
+sjc07-r13-503

+[DevNet_Standalone]

 [DevNet:children]
-DevNet-HX
-DevNet-Standalone
+DevNet_HX
+DevNet_Standalone

 [DevNet:vars]
 api_private_key=~/Downloads/SecretKey.txt
 api_key_id=...
 ```
 For demo purposes, you can copy the example_inventory file to a new file named inventory.
-Edit the inventory file to provide your own api_private_key location and api_key_id for use in playbooks.
+Then, edit the inventory file to provide your own api_private_key location and api_key_id for use in playbooks.

-Once you've provided API key information in your local inventory file, the file can be automatically updated with data from your Intersight environment using the update_inventory.yml playbook.
+Once you've provided API key information, the inventory file can be automatically updated with data from your Intersight account using the update_inventory.yml playbook.

 Here are example command lines for creating your own inventory and running the update_inventory.yml playbook:
 ```